New River Gorge National Park: West Virginia’s Adventure Camp

 Read more

-A Half-Day in the Guadalupe Mountains: What We Saw (and What We Missed)
+A Half-Day in the Guadalupe Mountains National Park: What We Saw (and What We Missed)

 Guadalupe Mountains in the background behind desert shrubs

 If you’ve never heard of Guadalupe Mountains National Park, don’t worry—you’re not alone.
 Officially established in 1972, this lesser-known park protects more than 86,000 acres of the Chihuahuan Desert in far west Texas, just south of the New Mexico state line.
-Table of Contents What to Expect The park’s dramatic namesakes rise abruptly from the desert floor, with Guadalupe…
+Table of Contents About the Park The park’s dramatic namesakes rise abruptly from the desert floor, with Guadalupe…

 Read more